 Stephen R. Permut, MD

-He served on the AMA Council on Legislation (COL) for eight years, including serving as chair during his final year.
-While on COL, Dr. Permut served on the AMA-BOT Task Force on Patient Safety, Quality, and Information Technology, and as vicechair of the AMA's Evaluation and Management Coding Guidelines Task Force.
+He served on the AMA Council on Legislation for eight years, including serving as chair during his final year.
+While on the council, Dr. Permut served on the AMA-BOT Task Force on Patient Safety, Quality and Information Technology, and as vice chair of the AMA's Evaluation and Management Coding Guidelines Task Force.
 Dr. Permut now serves as a member of the AMA Foundation board of directors and as liaison to the Senior Physicians Section.

 Dr. Permut received his bachelor's degree in biology from the University of Pennsylvania, Philadelphia.
-He began medical school at the Universidad Autónoma de Guadalajara, Mexico, and completed his M.D. degree at Temple University School of Medicine, Philadelphia.
+He began medical school at the Universidad Autónoma de Guadalajara, Mexico, and completed his MD degree at Temple University School of Medicine, Philadelphia.

-Board certified in internal medicine, family medicine and legal medicine, Dr. Permut has been awarded fellowships by the American College of Physicians (ACP), the American Academy of Family Physicians, the American College of Legal Medicine, and the College of Physicians of Philadelphia.
+Board-certified in internal medicine, family medicine and legal medicine, Dr. Permut has been awarded fellowships by the American College of Physicians (ACP), the American Academy of Family Physicians, the American College of Legal Medicine, and the College of Physicians of Philadelphia.
 He is a recipient of the Laureate Award from the Delaware chapter of the ACP.

 Dr. Permut has practiced in a variety of settings—solo, private practice; small single-specialty, group practice; and multi-specialty academic, group practice—and always in underserved, inner-city communities.
 He has also served in a variety of administrative positions, including: (founding) director, family medicine residency program; medical director, managed care organization; and vice president, medical affairs for a community hospital.
-Dr. Permut is currently a tenured professor and chair of the Department of Family and Community Medicine, and an associate dean of academic affiliations at Temple University School of Medicine.
+Dr. Permut is currently a tenured professor and chair of the Department of Family and Community Medicine, and senior associate dean of academic affiliations at Temple University School of Medicine.